Skip to main content

 Create a master inventory that lists each provider, the date range of records received, and any outstanding requests.
 Missing records from even one provider can undermine your damages argument.

-Pro Tip: Cross-reference provider names mentioned within the records themselves.
-A surgeon’s notes may reference a referring physician whose records you never requested — a common problem explained in detail in why medical records look complete but still miss providers.
-Tools like Dodon.ai flag these cross-references automatically during summarization.
+Cross-reference provider names mentioned within the records themselves.
+A surgeon’s notes may reference a referring physician whose records you never requested.
+This is a common gap that’s easy to miss.
+Dodon.ai flags these cross-references automatically during summarization.

 Step 2: Build the Medical Chronology